 Results, experiences or findings of the endorser must be generally representative of the results to be expected by the average consumer or business.
 Alternatively, the marketer must clearly and conspicuously explain that the experiences or findings are not typical of the experiences of the average consumer or business.

-N1.3 Direct Response Television: Commercials that solicit orders must clearly disclose the price, purchase terms, shipping costs and currency if other than Canadian) and any other material terms of the offer in a clear, comprehensible and prominent manner.
+N1.3 Direct Response Television: Commercials that solicit orders must clearly disclose the price, purchase terms, shipping costs and currency (if other than Canadian) and any other material terms of the offer in a clear, comprehensible and prominent manner.

-N1.4 Infomercials and Transparency: Infomercials (direct response commercials over 12 continuous minutes in length) must be preceded and followed by a clear or prominent video and oral announcement that the presentation is a paid commercial message.
-This announcement must identify the product or service being offered and the marketer’s identity.
-The video announcement must also be presented prior to each ordering opportunity.
+N1.4 Infomercials and Transparency: Television commercial messages exceeding two continuous minutes in length must be preceded and followed by a clear or prominent video and oral announcement that the presentation is a paid commercial message.
+This announcement must identify the product or service being offered and the marketer's identity.
+The video and a clear written announcement must also be presented prior to each ordering opportunity.